coreinfrastructure/best-practices-badge/doc/other.md

 #### Upgrade: Security

 *   Upgrade crypto_weaknesses from SHOULD to MUST.
-    "The project security mechanisms MUST NOT by default depend on cryptographic algorithms with known serious weaknesses (e.g., SHA-1)."
+    The default security mechanisms within the software produced by the project MUST NOT depend on cryptographic algorithms or modes with known serious weaknesses (e.g., the SHA-1 cryptographic hash algorithm or the CBC mode in SSH).

 *   Unchanged:

-    - crypto_call -
+    - crypto_call
-      "If the project software is an application or library, and its primary purpose is not to implement cryptography, then it SHOULD only call on software specifically designed to implement cryptographic functions; it SHOULD NOT re-implement its own."

-    - crypto_pfs -
+    - crypto_pfs
-      "The project SHOULD implement perfect forward secrecy for key agreement protocols so a session key derived from a set of long-term keys cannot be compromised if one of the long-term keys is compromised in the future."

-    - vulnerabilities_critical_fixed -
+    - vulnerabilities_critical_fixed
       "Projects SHOULD fix all critical vulnerabilities rapidly after they are reported."